-Your therapist can do some tests with your wrist to determine if your TFCC is what’s causing your pain.
+If you experience wrist pain due to this, your therapist can do some tests with to determine if your TFCC is what’s causing your pain.
 Typically patients with TFCC injury have difficulty bearing weight onto their wrists.

 Ulnar Nerve Impingement at Guyon’s Canal, Tingling & Wrist Pain

 The ulnar nerve (often indicated in cubital tunnel syndrome, travels along the ulnar side of your wrist and through Guyon’s canal.
 The ulnar nerve travels under one of the wrist bones, the hamate.
 This bone has a hook structure on it which makes up Guyon’s canal.
 An injury to the hook of the hamate can cause increased pressure on the nerve which leads to nerve symptoms.

 These nerve symptoms could be numbness, tingling, pins & needles, or it may be as mild as a “weird feeling” in your pinky and ring finger.
 In later stages of nerve irritation or injury, you may experience “clawing” of your ring and pinky finger–this is when the tip joints start to rest in a more flexed position.
 If the nerve is left in an irritated or compressed state for a long period of time, you may then experience muscle wasting in some of the muscles in the hand.
 For more information regarding ulnar nerve impingement, check out this link.